 Simulated Annealing tries to find the optimal solution in the set of all possible solutions and intents to reduce the probability to get stuck in a local minimum.
-This is achieved by also applying steps to worse solutions, controlled by a randomized scheme.
-More precisely a step from a solution x to another solution x' which is worse by Δ is accepted, if and only if where T is a control parameter and $R \in [0, 1]$ a random number.
+This is achieved by also applying steps to worsen solutions, controlled by a randomized scheme.
+More precisely, a step from one solution x to another solution x' which is worse by $\Delta$ is accepted, if and only if where T is a control parameter and $R \in [0, 1]$ a random number.

-$$e^{(-\Delta/T)} > R$$ .
+$$e^{(-\Delta/T)} > R,$$

 The parameter T initially has a high value, so that many worsening steps are accepted.
 It is then slowly reduced to a low value, so that such steps are nearly always rejected.

 The name of the method originates from an analogy to a process in thermo dynamics.
 If a material is heated above the melting point and then cooled down again, the resulting structure depends on the cooling rate.
 Bigger crystals for example are generated by cooling down slowly, whereas a fast cooling might lead to a high number of material defects.
 The simulation describes the energy change during the cool down phase until the system converges to a stable state.

 Here the parameter T takes the role of the temperature, and it is important to develop a cooling scheme to decrease T. Additionally we have to define a start and end values for the temperature.
 Altogether this results in the following algorithm:

-- 1. Generate a starting round trip x. - 2.
-Set T to the initial temperature and set parameters α, k, l . - 3.
-While a break condition is not satisfied, - (a) Apply a 2-Opt step and get solution x'. - (b) Let Δ be the difference of the lengths of x' and x. - Case 1: $\Delta \leq 0$.
-Accept the new solution (set x = x'). - Case 2: $\Delta > 0$. - i.
-Generate a random number $R \in [0, 1]$. - ii.
-Accept the new solution iff $e^{(-\Delta/T)} > R$. - (c) After applying k 2-Opt steps or l improving steps set $T := \alpha T$. - 4.
-Output the current solution x as the result.
+Generate a starting round trip x.

+Set T to the initial temperature and set parameters α, k, l.

+while a break condition is not satisfied,

+(a) Apply a 2-Opt step and get solution x'. (b) Let Δ be the difference of the lengths of x' and x.
+Case 1: Δ ≤ 0.
+Accept the new solution (set x = x').
+Case 2: Δ > 0.

+Generate a random number R ∈ [0, 1].

+ii.
+Accept the new solution iff e(-Δ/T) > R.

+(c) After applying k 2-Opt steps or l improving steps set T := αT .

-Abbildung 3: Algorithm Simulated Annealing for TSP
+Figure 3: Algorithm Simulated Annealing for TSP